Javascript is not enabled.

 In fact, these companies can make money by selling your data.
 Consumers should read their privacy statements carefully before signing them, she says.

-Editor's note: This article, originally published in 2012, has been updated with new information.
+Editor’s note: This story, originally published in 2012, has been completely rewritten with up-to-date information along with advice from experts.

 Join AARP to Continue